A successive centralized circumcenter reflection method for the convex feasibility problem: Linear and superlinear convergence rate

-Before proving the linear convergence rate for Algorithm 2, we recall the proof of the linear convergence for SeMP and SiPM with the most violated constraint control sequence \eqref{eq.MostViolated1}. \begin{lemma} Assume that EB1 at $\Bar{z} \in C $.
-Let B be a ball centered at $\Bar{z}$ and contained in V which is defined in EB1.
-Suppose that $\{(\ell(k),r(k))\}$ is the most violated constraint control sequence \eqref{eq.MostViolated1}.
-Define $\beta =\sqrt{1-\omega^2}$.
-Then,
+Before proving the linear convergence rate of Algorithm 2, we recall the proof of the linear convergence for SePM and {SiPM} with the most violated constraint control related to \cref{eq.MostViolated1}.
+We note that, taking into account \cref{def.EB1,def.EB2}, we assume $\omega \in (0,1)$.